Frequently Asked Questions

 For more information, consult the bus route map on the city website.

 A variety of Christian churches other than The Church of Jesus Christ of Latter-day Saints have an active presence in Nauvoo.
+You may want to contact your preferred congregation to determine their current meeting status and any restrictions on meeting capacity they may have.
 For an updated list, consult the city website.